Just be yourself: what does that even mean?

 In this article, I elaborate on frequently asked questions regarding the advice: Just be Yourself.

 Should we really be ourselves all of the time?

 ‘Being yourself’ doesn’t mean that you have no filter for what you show to the outer world.
 Likewise, being ‘authentic’ does not have to mean that you behave in the same way at work that you would in the privacy of your own home or when hanging out with close friends.

 We all know moments in which, instead of behaving genuinely, we tell people what we think they want to hear and act in ways that go against our true nature.
 These are facts of life and socialization.

-Showing a carefully curated version of ourselves is a great way to set our boundaries around what we share and with who.
+Sometimes showing a carefully, intentionally curated version of yourself is a way to set your boundaries around what you want to share and with who.